 As more Yelpers add and rate videos the most helpful ones will rise to the top:

-If the Yelp Elite are quick to adapt this new feature it may have the legs to take off.
-How easy or difficult it will be to remove or report a video remains unclear.
+If the Yelp Elite is quick to adopt this new feature it may have the legs to take off.
+How easy or difficult it will be to remove or report a video remains unclear, however.